nsisodiya/cloud-variables-demo/README.md

 });

 var todoList = await cv.initCollection("todoList");
-// This will actually bine a todoList Collection on backend on MongoDB
+// This will actually bind a todoList Collection from MongoDB
 // If collection not found on backend, it will throw error.

 var previousItem = await todoList.readItem("jiu936"); // This will load item from remote DB to this variable.